CASFRI/CASFRI/docs/specifications/README.md

 ### CASFRI_PERIMETER

 The **CASFRI_PERIMETER** attribute measures the perimeter of each polygon in metres (m).
-It is calculated by PostgreSQL during the conversion phase.
 It is measured to 2 decimal places.
 This attribute is calculated by PostGIS.

 | Values | Description |
 | :----- | :-------------- |